aposb/stereo-matching-algorithms/README.md

 - Three different versions of Belief Propagation

-- All algorithms are implemented in both MATLAB and Python.
+- All algorithms are implemented in both MATLAB and Python

-- The algorithms are optimized for performance using matrix operations and other techniques.
+- The algorithms are optimized for performance using matrix operations and other techniques

 ## Project Structure